Carel Hendrik Ver Huell

-Carel Hendrik Ver Huell (4 February 1764 – 25 October 1845) was a Dutch naval officer and statesman.
+Vice-Admiral Carel Hendrik, comte Ver Huell (4 February 1764 – 25 October 1845) was a Dutch naval officer and politician.
 He married Maria Johanna de Bruyn on 22 February 1789 at Hummelo, and had three sons with her.

 Career

 Ver Huell had a checkered career in which he switched allegiances a number of times.
 However, he was not alone in this (Talleyrand and Fouché come to mind).
 In any case, he always diligently served his current master, and often was able to restore a good relationship with former masters.

 Dutch Republic

-Ver Huell entered the military service of the Dutch Republic as an officer cadet in an infantry regiment but soon switched to the navy, becoming a midshipman in 1779.
-On board the frigate Argo (40) he participated in the "Affair of Fielding and Bylandt", of 30 December 1779, during which a Dutch convoy, escorted by a squadron under Admiral Bylandt, was attacked in peace time by a British squadron under Commodore Charles Fielding.
+Ver Huell joined the Dutch States Army officer cadet in an infantry regiment but soon switched to the Dutch States Navy, becoming a midshipman in 1779.
+On board the 40-gun frigate Argo he participated in the affair of Fielding and Bylandt on 30 December 1779, during which a Dutch convoy,escorted by a squadron under Admiral Lodewijk van Bylandt was intercepted by a Royal Navy squadron under Commodore Charles Fielding.

 In 1781, he took part as a third lieutenant, still aboard Argo, in the Battle of Dogger Bank (1781), where he distinguished himself.
 For his conduct he was made a Knight (third class) in the Military Order of William, by William II of the Netherlands in 1843, 62 years after the battle.
 He was wounded during the battle, and was promoted to second lieutenant in recompense.

 He served in the Mediterranean on board several vessels during the next few years of the Fourth Anglo-Dutch War.
 In 1785 he helped suppress a mutiny aboard a naval vessel on the Zuiderzee.
 For this he was promoted to first lieutenant.

 He served in the Baltic, Mediterranean, and North Sea till 1789.
 Promoted to commander in 1791 he commanded a corvette on a voyage to the East Indies.
 In 1792 he was made an adjutant to admiral Van Kinsbergen, the commander-in-chief of the Dutch Navy.
 He organized a corps of armed sailors on shore.
 The next year he was promoted to captain.